The 2026 Moving Cycle Has Already Started: What Listing Data Says About Where Your Next 90 Days of Revenue Live

 For movers, this is the cycle.
 Everything else is decoration.

-The lock-in effect is finally breaking
+The lock-in effect is easing, but not gone

 Through 2023 and 2024, U.S. existing-home sales ran near 30-year lows.
 Homeowners with sub-4% mortgages refused to sell into a 7%+ environment.
 That single dynamic — about 80% of mortgaged homeowners holding a rate below 6% — kept inventory below 1 million units for the better part of two years and gutted the most predictable lead source a residential moving company has: a closed sale.